-Directed reading and research.
-For juniors and seniors majoring in life science 1-12 credits.
-Repeatable one time, up to 8 credits, up to 6 credits apply towards BA and BS BIOL major requirements.
+Development and completion of a research project under the direction of a faculty advisor.
+Repeatable two times, up to 12 credits, up to 6 credits apply towards BA and BS BIOL major requirements.
 A-F only.
 Pre: 2.5 GPA minimum, written proposal and consent.

 Principles taught in a conceptual and/ or hands-on manner either in a laboratory setting or in the field.
 (B) biotechnology; (C) ecology, evolution and conservation; (D) marine biology; (F) general biology.
 A-F only.
 Repeatable unlimited times.
 Pre: 171/171L, 172/172L, in-service teachers; or consent.

 ) Practical introduction to molecular methods used to address ecological and evolutionary questions.
 Advanced undergraduate/graduate level.
 Focus on methods and application to independent research project.
 A-F only.
 Pre: 265/265L (or equivalent) or 275/275L (or equivalent), and 375/375L, and consent.
 (Alt. years)

 Mathematical, observational, experimental results on effects of mutation, selection, and systems of mating on distribution of genes.
 Analysis of non-experimental populations.
 Pre: consent.
 (Cross-listed as CMB 650) Professional Development Courses for Science Teachers.